 The Infrastructure Standards and Specifications includes design criteria and Best Management Practices specific to the Township to provide a general overview of the Engineering Review, Acceptance and Maintenance Process; however, it is not intended to be a comprehensive document.
-The intention of this document is to provide general design criteria for the Engineer Interview of the Grading, servicing, storm water management, road design, traffic studies, hydrogeology, erosion control, minimum testing requirements, landscaping etc. to allow for the Township to provide a more efficient review and Acceptance.
+The intention of this document is to provide general design criteria for the Engineer / Designer for completion of the grading, servicing, storm water management, road design, traffic studies, hydrogeology, erosion control, minimum testing requirements, landscaping etc. to allow for the Township to provide a more efficient review and Acceptance.